HarrietLyBui/Data-Visualization-Female-Industry-Workers-/README.md

  Program's functions:

 - Imports  a CSV file that includes percentage of female who works in the industry sectors around the world from 1980 to 2007.
 The data provided by International Labour Organization and published on http://www.gapminder.org/data/ .
-- Create scatter plots to visualize trend for the percentage of female who works in the industry sectors over the year
+- Creates scatter plots to visualize trend for the percentage of female who works in the industry sectors over the year
-- Extract data for the United States and Colombia
+- Extracts data for the United States and Colombia
-- Plot two scatter plots for data of the two countries with circles representing Colombia and squares representing the US.
+- Plots two scatter plots for data of the two countries with circles representing Colombia and squares representing the US.
-- Implement hover effect to show the countries and the exact percentages on the glyphs
+- Implements hover effect to show the countries and the exact percentages on the glyphs
+- Implements box selection effects to highlight certain subsets of the data

 Reference:
 https://github.com/bokeh/bokeh-notebooks/tree/master/tutorial